Parametric3/PHBS_MLF_2019/README.md

 <img src="https://raw.githubusercontent.com/Parametric3/PHBS_MLF_2019/master/Figs/PCA.png" height="450" width="650"/>
 </div>

-Possible explanations for the unideal results: a.Logistic regression is essentially a linear model.
+Possible explanations for the unideal results:</p>
+a.Logistic regression is essentially a linear model.
 We add a large number of features(including dummy variables) to improve the accuracy.
 However, the data structure is so complex that it may not adapt to a simple linear model.
 Reviewing the [Tianchi competition](https://www.csdn.net/article/2014-08-27/2821403-the-top-9-of-ali-bigdata-competition/4),it is widely acknowledged that the logistic regression model has a natural disadvantage compared with the random forest and GBRT for this dataset. b.As for the higer testing accurary than training accruraty, we think